dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  All

    PB2NC_CONFIG_FILE
-     Specify the absolute path to the configuration file for the MET pb2nc tool.
+     Path to configuration file read by pb2nc.
+     If unset, parm/met_config/PB2NCConfig_wrapped will be used.

      | *Used by:*  PB2NC